garv5014/GarrettAndJoshMarkDown/Applications_Backend_Proj.md

     - Can only have the allowed amount of concurrent logins
 - Game Dev
     - Can see a report of all their earning for a given month
-        - The report show the game amount earned and the total duration it was played.
+        - The report show the amount each game earned and the total duration it was played.
     - They can add/make more games but not add them to feature packs.
 - Admin
     - Can add games to feature packs.